 When it's all done add in the chopped coriander, radish greens, and coconut milk.

-Enjoy with a wedge of lime or lemon (optional).
+Enjoy with a juice of lime or lemon (optional).

 To really enjoy the flavor and taste use organic/natural ingredients wherever possible.